 This is a studio course emphasizing the structure of drawing while exploring the character of the subject matter.
-Various media and approaches will be introduced to
+Various media and approaches will be introduced to assist with expressive interpretation.
+There will be occasional group critiques and out-of-class assignments.

-P- DRWG1000 Interpretive Drawing 1 or P- DRG3205 Interpretive Drawing 1
+P-DRWG1000 Interpretive Drawing 1 or P-DRG3205 Interpretive Drawing 1